tikv/rfcs/text/2020-09-03-factored-prefix.md

 TiKV already adds a first byte prefix to all keys.
 TiKV adds a first byte prefix (currently 'z') to all data keys.
 Other prefixes are used for metadata.

-When the factored prefix is used, TiKV prepends a first byte prefix to the factored prefix sent by the client and prepends that to all keys that are sent.
+When the factored prefix is used, TiKV prepends the first byte prefix to the factored prefix sent by the client and prepends that to all keys that are sent.
 All keys are returned with the first byte prefix and factored prefix stripped.

 A factored prefix of 0x00 is not allowed.
 This helps avoid accidentally using null as a factored prefix.